Gadget/mobile phone cover

 Unless you’re going to use the benefits included in your packaged account, you could end up wasting money on the account’s monthly fee

-Try to measure the monthly fee against the benefits you’ll receive.
+Try to measure the fee against the benefits you’ll receive.
 You may get more benefits for a slightly higher fee elsewhere, or you may pay too much for benefits you won’t use

 Be sure the benefits of the packaged account suit your needs.
 For example, there may be an age limit to travel insurance or it might not cover a pre-existing medical condition